Ann O'Delia Diss Debar: Biography

 Although many sources claim that Ann O'Delia Diss Debar was born as Editha Salomen in Kentucky in 1849, no documentary proof exists.
 Another commonly reported birth name is Ann O'Delia Salomon which is corroborated by census data and a family bible given as evidence in an 1888 court case.
-Her alleged father, Prof. John C. F. Salomon, was a Professor of Music at Greenville Female Institute, also known as Daughters' College and now exists as the Beaumont Inn in Harrodsburg, Kentucky.
+Her alleged father, Prof. John C. F. Salomon, was a Professor of Music at Greenville Female Institute, also known as Daughters' College which now exists as the Beaumont Inn in Harrodsburg, Kentucky.
 When George C.T.
-Salomon came forward as her brother Diss Debar denied any relationship.
+Salomon came forward as her brother, Diss Debar denied any relationship.
 He said of Diss Debar, "Whenever she enters a house peace departs and with it everything portable.
 Nothing is safe in her hands.
 I would not believe her under oath in any circumstances."
-The Salomen family claimed that after age 2 she conducted herself as a "child of Lucifer" with uncontrollable rages, and she ran away to France at a young age.
+The Salomon family claimed that after age 2, she conducted herself as a "child of Lucifer" with uncontrollable rages, and she ran away to France at a young age.

 She herself claimed to have been born in Italy in 1854, the daughter of King Ludwig I of Bavaria and his notorious mistress, the dancer Lola Montez, and that she was raised by foster parents from a young age.
-She reportedly badgered the Montez estate into paying her a $300 settlement though the lawyer thought her claims unfounded.
+She reportedly badgered the Montez estate into paying her a $300 settlement, though the lawyer thought her claims unfounded.

 Ann O'Delia Diss Debar (also spelled Ann O'Delia Dis Debar) is the most frequently referenced of the many names used by her in her lifetime, including Editha Lola Montez, Della Ann O'Sullivan, Vera Ava, Madame Messant (or McGoon), Swami Viva Ananda, Laura Horos (or Swami Laura Horos) and Laura Jackson.
 British occultist Samuel Liddell MacGregor Mathers (1854–1918) briefly believed that she was Anna Sprengel.

 She apparently became involved with Victoria Claflin and Tennessee Claflin, popular exponents of spiritualism, in the 1860s and 70s, and was a disciple of Madame Blavatsky.
 She claimed to be the wife of West Virginia statesman Joseph H. Diss Debar, and produced "spirit paintings" by Old Masters.
 She was prosecuted several times for fraud.
 One example was the case of Luther R. Marsh, a wealthy and distinguished lawyer who had studied in the law office of Daniel Webster.
-Diss Debar persuaded the elderly Marsh to give her his townhouse on New York's Madison Avenue, for which she was imprisoned on Blackwell's Island for 6 months in 1888.
+Diss Debar persuaded the elderly Marsh to give her his townhouse on New York City's Madison Avenue, for which she was imprisoned on Blackwell's Island for 6 months in 1888.
 The magician Carl Hertz appeared for the prosecution at the New York trial, helping to send Horos to jail by duplicating in court the tricks she had used in her séances.